op07n/fastpages/_posts/2020-01-14-test-markdown-post.md

+---
+toc: true
+layout: post
+description: A minimal example of using markdown with fastpages.
+categories: [markdown]
+title: An Example Markdown Post
+---
-# Example Markdown Post1
+# Example Markdown Post

-Here's the table of contents:

-1. TOC
-{:toc}

 ## Basic setup